amirali511/HelliWM/README.md

 # Documentation for HelliWM

 ## Simple explanation
 HelliWM is a window manager built using c and xcb library, but with better options and better code and being customizable.
+It is built by me, Amirali Rahmani Vatan Khah, a fourteen year old boy.
+Hope you enjoy!

 ## Install Dependencies
 The dependencies used in the project are `xcb` and `xcb_cursor` as can be seen in the `meson.build` file.